OpenNebula/docs/source/management_and_operations/backups/restic.rst

 If you are using the enterprise edition (EE) of OpenNebula, the right version of restic has been already downloaded and installed in your system as a dependency.
 In this guide we will use the following terminology (introduce by restic):

 - *Repository*: This is the storage volume where the disk images backups will be stored.
-Restic creates an specific interal structure to store the backups efficiently.
+Restic creates an specific interval structure to store the backups efficiently.
 The restic driver access to the repository through the sftp. protocol.

 - *Snapshot*: It represents a backup and it is referenced by an unique hash (e.g. ``eda52f34``).
 Each snapshot stores a VM backup and includes all of its disks and the metadata description of the VM at the time you make the backup.